 Idea #5: Regulating Frequency

-We get battered by a barrage of emails everyday.
+We get battered by a barrage of emails every day.
 One of our content writers boasts that his personal (non-work) inbox is filled with almost 20,000 unread emails.
 Marketers describe the growing resistance to opening and reading inbox messages as “email fatigue“.
-While you may think that people who voluntarily signed up for an email list would be hard drive away, that simply isn’t the case.
+While you may think that people who voluntarily signed up for an email list would be a hard drive away, that simply isn’t the case.

 Idea #6: Switch to a Scheduled Release

 Does your email production schedule look random from the outside?
 Many contractors are so busy, they simply don’t have the time to manage a regularly recurring email campaign.
 However, your clients and prospects will better respect a regular release period.
 People like to know when to expect email!

 If you’ve been wondering how to do email marketing on a tight time budget, simply write the emails whenever you have the time, and schedule them through your email provider.
 For instance, you can arrange delayed release through your regular Gmail account.

 Worried about over-sending in your email campaigns?
 Having trouble keeping track of how many times you’ve mailed a particular segment?
 Thankfully, there are tools to assist you as your team tries to avoid creating email fatigue!